 Elev8+ Troubleshooting & FAQ

-- Refresh: Log out and log back into TradingView, then check Profile $\rightarrow$ Invite-Only Scripts.
+- Refresh: Log out and log back into TradingView, then check Profile → Invite-Only Scripts.

-- Toggles: Open indicator settings and ensure Reversal Signals (Triangles) and Sweep Levels+ are checked.
+- Toggles: Open indicator settings and ensure Reversal Signals (Triangles) and Sweep Levels+ are enabled.

 - Solution: Reduce your Sweep Levels+ list.
 Disable longer-horizon levels (Monthly/Yearly) and keep only the Core Six.

-- Best Practice: Your goal is not to see every level, but to see the few magnets that matter today.
+- Best practice: Your goal isn’t to see every level—it’s to see the few magnets that matter today.

 Closing Framework